Dow Jones Utility Average (^DJU)

 The Drawdowns chart displays portfolio losses from any high point along the way.

-The table below shows the maximum drawdowns of the Dow Jones Utility Average.
-A maximum drawdown is an indicator of risk.
-It shows a reduction in portfolio value from its maximum due to a series of losing trades.
+The table below displays the maximum drawdowns of the Dow Jones Utility Average.
+A maximum drawdown is a measure of risk, indicating the largest reduction in portfolio value due to a series of losing trades.

 Depth | Start | To Bottom | Bottom | To Recover | End | Total |